-In addition, the Issuer will be required to cancel permanently some or all of such Interest Amounts if and to the extent that one of the following occurs:
+In addition, the Is suer will be required to cancel permanently some or all of such Interest Amounts if and to the extent that one of the following occurs:

 - Payment of the scheduled Interest Amount, when aggregated with distributions on all Tier 1 Capital instruments paid or scheduled for payment in the then current financial year, would exceed the amount of Distributable Items then applicable to the Issuer.
 Tier 1 Capital instruments include other instruments that qualify as Tier 1 Capital (including the Notes and other Additional Tier 1 Capital instruments). - Payment of the scheduled Interest Amount, when aggregated with any other distributions or payments of the kind referred to in Article 141(2) of the CRD IV or in provisions of the Relevant Rules relating to other limitations on distributions or payments, would cause any Maximum Distributable Amount to be exceeded.
 Distributions referred to in Article 141(2) of the CRD IV include dividends, payments, distributions and write-up amounts on all Tier 1 instruments (including the Notes and other Additional Tier 1 Capital instruments), and certain bonuses paid to employees.
 The Maximum Distributable Amount imposes a cap on the Issuer's ability to pay interest on the Notes, and on the Issuer's ability to reinstate the Prevailing Outstanding Amount of the Notes following a Write Down upon the occurrence of a Trigger Event.
-The Maximum Distributable Amount will apply if certain capital buffers are not maintained on top of applicable (i) minimum capital requirements (the "Pillar 1" capital requirements, or "P1R") and additional capital requirements ("Pillar 2" capital requirements, or "P2R") (the

-"MDA"), (ii) fully-loaded TLAC requirements and MREL intermediate targets (the "M-MDA") and (iii) since 1 January 2023, leverage ratio requirements (the "L-MDA").
+As of the date of this Prospectus, the Maximum Distributable Amount will apply if certain capital buffers are not maintained on top of (i) minimum capital requirements (the "Pillar 1" capital requirements, or "P1R") and additional capital requirements ("Pillar 2" capital requirements, or "P2R") (the "MDA") and (ii) since 1 January 2022, fully-loaded TLAC requirements and intermediate MREL requirements (the "M-MDA").
+As from 1 January 2023, the Maximum Distributable A mount will also apply if a leverage ratio buffer is not maintained on top of the leverage ratio requirements (the "L-MDA").
 The Maximum Distributable Amount is generally equal to a percentage of the current period's net income, group share, with the percentage ranging between 0% and 60% depending on the extent of the breach of buffer requirements.

-As at 30 September 2022, the Issuer's distance to MDA restrictions based on the 2021 Supervisory Review and Evaluation Process ("SREP") is EUR 17.9 billion (based on capital requirements applicable as at 30 September 2022 and EUR 766 billion of risk-weighted assets as at 30 September 2022).
-As of 1 January 2023, the distance to L-MDA (which comes into effect as of such date) is expected to be the relevant restriction on distributions (hence below the distance to MDA)1.
+As at 30 June 2022, the Issuer's distance to MDA restrictions based on the 2021 Supervisory Review and Evaluation Process ("SREP") (as confirmed by the final notification received from the ECB) is EUR 15.4 billion (based on capital requirements applicable as at 30 June 2022 and EUR 756 billion of risk-weighted assets as at 30 June 2022)1.